Localization and advectional spreading of convective currents under parametric disorder: Abstract

 \section{Abstract}

-We study thermal convection in a thin horizontal porous layer heated from below in the presence of a parametric disorder.
-Parameters are time-independent, but inhomogeneous in one of the horizontal directions.
-Under frozen parametric disorder, spatially localized flow patterns appear.
-We focus our study on their localization properties and the effect of an imposed longitudinal advection on these properties.
-Our interpretation of the results of the linear theory is underpinned by a numerical simulation for the nonlinear problem.
-For weak advection leading to upstream delocalization, the transition from a set of localized flow patches to an almost everywhere intense ``global'' flow occurs moderately below the instability threshold of the disorderless system.
-Strong advection leads to a washing-out of the localized flows and possible scenarios of this washing-out are discussed.
-The results presented are relevant for a broad variety of active media where pattern selection occurs.
+We address a problem which is mathematically reminiscent of the one of Anderson localization, although it is related to a strongly dissipative dynamics.
+Specifically, we study thermal convection in a horizontal porous layer heated from below in the presence of a parametric disorder; physical parameters of the layer are time-independent and randomly inhomogeneous in one of the horizontal directions.
+Under such a frozen parametric disorder, spatially localized flow patterns appear.
+We focus our study on their localization properties and the effect of an imposed advection along the layer on these properties.
+Our interpretation of the results of the linear theory is underpinned by numerical simulation for the nonlinear problem.
+Weak advection is found to lead to an upstream delocalization of localized current patterns.
+Due to this delocalization, the transition from a set of localized patterns to an almost everywhere intense ``global'' flow can be observed under conditions where the disorder-free system would be not far below the instability threshold.
+The results presented are derived for a physical system which is mathematically described by a modified Kuramoto--Sivashinsky equation and therefore they are expected to be relevant for a broad variety of dissipative media where pattern selection occurs.